 alternatively, the Registered Participant shall ensure payment through a non-automated transaction to the account of the Single Allocation Platform specified on the invoice by indicating the invoice reference.

 The alternative procedure may be used upon request of the Registered Participant and with the consent of the Single Allocation Platform.
-The Registered Participant shall notify the Single Allocation Platform by email the request to use the alternative procedure at least two (2) Working Days before the date of issuing of the next invoice as set forth in paragraph 2 of this Article.
+The Registered Participant shall notify the Single Allocation Platform by electronic means as specified by the Single Allocation Platform on its website the request to use the alternative procedure at least two (2) Working Days before the date of issuing of the next invoice as set forth in paragraph 2 of this Article.
 Once the alternative procedure is agreed, it shall be deemed to be valid until otherwise agreed between the Registered Participant and the Single Allocation Platform.

-If the balance of the payments as set forth in paragraph 3 and 5 of this Article results in a net payment from the Single Allocation Platform to the Registered Participant, the Single Allocation Platform shall pay this balance within seven (7) Working Days after the date of issuance of the invoice to the bank account as announced during the accession process in accordance with Article 9 paragraph 1(g) by the Registered Participant who is entitled to the payments at the due date.
+If the balance of the payments as set forth in paragraph 3 and 5 of this Article results in a net payment from the Single Allocation Platform to the Registered Participant, the Single Allocation Platform shall pay this balance within seven (7) Working Days after the date of issuance of the invoice to the bank account as announced during the accession process in accordance with Article 9 paragraph 1(h) by the Registered Participant who is entitled to the payments at the due date.

 Upon the collection of the payment as set forth in paragraph 8 of this Article, the Single Allocation Platform shall update the Credit Limit accordingly.